Insights

 From practiceUltrasonic Cleaning among Compounds

-When components are soldered onto printed circuit boards, flux residues always arise.
-These can manifest visibly around the solder pads or be hidden beneath the components.
-The left image shows soldered-on and subsequently desoldered chip capacitors with flux residues beneath the stand-offs.
-If the residues are not removed, this can lead, for example, to dangerous short circuits and thus to the failure of the assembly.
-The right image shows these areas after ultrasonic cleaning.
-The flux residues have also been reliably removed from beneath the capacitors
+When components are soldered onto printed circuit boards, flux residues inevitably occur.
+These residues can be visible around solder joints or remain hidden beneath components.
+The left image shows soldered and subsequently desoldered chip capacitors with flux residues beneath the stand offs.
+If residues are not removed, this can contribute to electrical leakage paths, short circuits, and ultimately failure of the PCB assembly.
+The right image shows the same areas after ultrasonic cleaning.

 The picture shows an electronic assembly with flux residues under the stand-offs. | © Zestron